-We have recently learned that the United States House of Representatives' Committee on Energy and Commerce (the "Committee") and its Subcommittee on Oversight and Investigations has sent a letter to the United States Department of Homeland Security (DHS) indicating that it is reviewing the origins of the sole source contract that DHS awarded to American Superconductor and Consolidated Edison for a project to develop electricity grids in New York City that can withstand major disruptions.
+In July 2007, we learned that the United States House of Representatives' Committee on Energy and Commerce (the "Committee") and its Subcommittee on Oversight and Investigations has sent a letter to the United States Department of Homeland Security (DHS) indicating that it is reviewing the origins of the sole source contract that DHS awarded to American Superconductor and Consolidated Edison for a project to develop electricity grids in New York City that can withstand major disruptions.
 As we previously announced, we signed a letter contract on this project on May 18, 2007 with DHS worth \$1.7 million, of which DHS will fund \$1.1 million.
-Final contract terms between DHS and us are being negotiated.
+On November 1, 2007, we entered into a second 90 day contract with DHS, covering the period from the expiration of the first 90 contract through November 16, 2007.
 Total project costs are estimated to be \$39.3 million with DHS providing up to \$25.0 million of the total project cost.